BUYING GUIDE

 Leather vs Synthetic — Which Should You Use?

-Leather gloves (Cabretta) give better feel and mould to your hand over time.
+Leather gloves (Cabretta) give better feel and mold to your hand over time.
 Synthetic gloves last longer, hold up better in heat and humidity, and are cheaper.
 Most weekend golfers play synthetic.
 Tour players mostly play Cabretta leather.
 For everyday play, a quality synthetic like the FootJoy WeatherSof is the practical choice.

-Best Overall: FootJoy WeatherSof
+Best Overall for Men: FootJoy WeatherSof

 BEST OVERALL